Bhutan Visa and Passport Requirements

 Independent travel is not permitted in Bhutan; visitors are required to book with a registered tour operator, which can be done directly through an affiliated travel agent abroad.
-Visitors are also required by immigration to bring two passport photos with them for use on arrival.

 Visas are required by all nationals referred to in the chart above.